nmrf/sadata-user-manual/members/indicators.md

 6\) Due date: As an administrator, both scheduled and unscheduled progress reports can be entered.
 The Administrator is required to indicate here whether the progress report they are uploading is unscheduled or scheduled.

 7\) Save/cancel: This is where the Administrator can save all of the details that have been entered, or clear the form using the cancel button

+For more information on adding progress reports [click here](/howto/reporting-and-follow-up.md).

 ---